 Agnolotti is a typical Piedmontese pasta savored throughout the region.
 Like ravioli, these rectangular-shaped stuffed pasta are filled and seasoned with various ingredients depending on where they’re made.

-- Tortona – agnolotti have an herb-based filling
+- Tortona – agnolotti has an herb-based filling.

 - Novara – filled with borage